 Expats moving to the Czech Republic may experience some degree of culture shock.
 Although the country has one of the most open and Westernised cultures in Central Europe, it also has practices and traditions that new arrivals may need time to get used to.

 Studying some of the nuances of the culture can make the first few months in the Czech Republic not only more tolerable but also more enjoyable.
-Keeping an open mind will certainly help new arrivals to accept certain realities and ease culture shock.
+Keeping an open mind will certainly help new arrivals to accept certain realities and ease the culture shock.

-For the most part, expats are won over by the “art culture” that the country has to offer, as well as the relatively low cost of living.
-However, genuine friendship (achieved with a little persistence and patience) and dependability in business are also qualities that endear foreigners to the Czech Republic.
+For the most part, expats are won over by the art culture that the country has to offer, as well as the relatively low cost of living.
+That said, genuine friendships (achieved with a little persistence and patience) and dependability in business are also qualities that endear foreigners to the Czech Republic.

 Language barrier in Czech Republic

-The vast majority of people in the Czech Republic speak the Czech language, and many, particularly the older generation or those outside major urban centres, don't speak English at all.
-Therefore, an expat who does not know the language or doesn’t have any Czech ties – be it a friend, relative or relocation company – may have a difficult time settling in.
+The vast majority of people in the Czech Republic speak Czech, and many, particularly the older generation or those outside major urban centres, don't speak English at all.
+Due to this, an expat who doesn't know the language or doesn’t have any Czech ties – be it a friend, relative or relocation company – may have a difficult time settling in.
 Before moving to the Czech Republic, expats should learn a few basic phrases or key Czech words to help them get around.
 Road signs are also generally in Czech.

 When looking for employment in the Czech Republic, knowing the language is a great advantage and may even be essential in some cases.
-Most public offices only offer forms and instructions in the Czech language.
-On top of that, television shows, movies and radio are all in Czech or are dubbed in Czech.
+Most public offices only offer forms and instructions in Czech.
+On top of that, television shows, movies and radio are all either in Czech or are dubbed in Czech.

 Meeting and greeting in Czech Republic